The Castanet Club: History

 The Castanet Club (colloquially known as The Castanets) began playing at the Clarendon Hotel in Newcastle in 1982.
 They soon gathered a following and played venues all around Newcastle before adopting the premises of an ex disco adjoining the Clarendon Hotel.
 The venue was decorated by the group along with local artist Michael Bell in Bell's "acid-trip circus aesthetic" and itself became known as the Castanet Club, having the name across the front of the building.
 The Castanets played here and invited guest artists to perform, some of whom joined the group.
 At one stage, in 1983, Tiny Tim played the venue sharing the stage with the band.
 Supplementing the performances here, audiences joined the band for mobile performance known as Swinging Safari World Tours run on rented buses involving musical acts and live events around Newcastle.

 As the Castanet Club grew more successful, they toured nationally, including a sell-out season at the 1984 Adelaide Festival where they won the "Best of the Fringe" award against approximately 300 other performers from around the country.
 About 1985 the band permanently relocated to Sydney where they enjoyed runs at the Sydney Trade Union Club's cabaret space "The Gap" and popular comedy venue, the Harold Park Hotel, they adopted a theatrical mode, performing seasons at Belvoir Street Theatre as well as reviving the bus-based mobile Safari shows.
 This period is recorded in the 1990 Neil Armfield movie, The Castanet Club, featuring live concert footage.

-The Castanet Club went on to play London and the Edinburgh Fringe, where audiences and critics responded well: "They were an hilarious kaleidoscope of colour, music, movement, satire and goodwill."
+The Castanet Club subsequently performed in London and at the Edinburgh Festival Fringe, where their shows received positive reviews.

 The Castanet Club played their final show in 1991.

 In 2021 the Newcastle Museum hosted a retrospective exhibition The Castanet Club: An Exhibition You Can Dance To! featuring footage, photographs, props, costumes and other Castanets' paraphernalia, including the iconic sign from over their Newcastle venue.
 Film-makers Glenn Dormand (aka Chit Chat von Loopin Stab) and Tony Whittaker created an instalment of the Stories of Our Town film series entitled Stories of Our Town: The Castanet Club Story to coincide with the exhibition.